49ochieng/testagent/README.md

-# Overview of the basic declarative agent template
+# Overview of the basic declarative agent

 ## Build a basic declarative agent